lapatel22/ChIP-wrangler-repo/README.md

 There are a few requirements before running ChIP-wrangler:

-1. Pre-loaded genome fasta files.
+1. Genome fasta files in a genome folder named "genomes".
 In the example tutorial below, the genomes are:

     dm6_genome.fa  hg38_genome.fa  sacCer3_genome.fa

-2. Fastq files in a folder inside the working directory
+2. Fastq files in a folder named "fastqfiles" inside the working directory

 3. A metadata file, listing the samples in the fastq file directory (without added R1/R2, file suffixes, etc).